miguel-lamazares/BROKENprevisao/README.md

-# 🌤️ Weather App – Project using HTML, CSS, and JavaScript
+# (broken)🌤️ Weather App – Project using HTML, CSS, and JavaScript
 This is my Weather Forecast website built with HTML, CSS, and JavaScript, using the **OpenWeatherMap API** to fetch real-time weather data.
 The goal was to practice API integration, DOM manipulation, and improve UI/UX with icons and animations.

 ## 🔍 Features